-Argument:Positive real.
-Can not exceed 2.0 for generalized exponentialDefault:1.0
+Argument: Positive real.
+Can not exceed 2.0 for generalized exponential

 17.5.1.10 <minimum-thickness>

 Description: Rejection sampling criteria to ensure that the interval is thicker than zero.
 This will only have effect in simulation <mode>.
 Current implementation only allows a minimum thickness of 0.0, any other value specified gives an error message.